 Every child learns the letters of the alphabet at their own pace.
-Some will memorize the letter names very early on, and others take a more extended amount of time for it to stick.
+Some will memorize the letter names very early on, and others will take a more extended amount of time to stick.

-The trick is, no matter what age or stage, is to have letters in your home that your children can engage with through play.
+No matter what age or stage, the trick is to have letters in your home that your children can engage with through play.

 For this alphabet activity, I cleared off the magnet board and got set up in a flash by bringing our magnetic letters to the table.

-RELATED: If you are looking to add more alphabet toys to your collection, you will find the complete list of favorites HERE.
+RELATED: If you are looking to add more alphabet toys, you will find the complete list of favorites.

-Alphabet activities mixed with sorting is the bread and butter of early learning!
+Alphabet activities mixed with sorting are the bread and butter of early learning!

 It combines two foundational skills that our children need to practice over and over and over again.
 And then some more – the letters of the alphabet and classification.

 Let’s set up this alphabet sorting activity!